saad-asad/SimpleCalculator/README.md

 # Running the application
 Please use `npm start or yarn start` to start the application

+# Live Demo
+for a live demo of the app or in case you're unable to run the application please visit `https://simplecaculator-41c9f.web.app/`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).